Srivanth5/DBS/Readme.md

         "" collection of the "EPLLeague" database.
       * get() extracts data from the "standings" collection and returns it for further use.
+4. Dropping a Database

+* Permanently deletes a specific database from MongoDB
+* This drop_db() function deletes the provided database, in this case "EPLLeague"

 4. API Endpoint: